voxel51/fiftyone/docs/source/user_guide/dataset_zoo/index.rst

-It provides native access to dozens of popular benchmark datasets, and it also supports downloading arbitrary public or private datasets whose download/preparation methods are provided via GitHub.
+It provides native access to dozens of popular benchmark datasets, and it also supports downloading arbitrary public or private datasets whose download/preparation methods are provided via GitHub repositories or URLs.

 Built-in datasets
 -----------------